affinitydb/doc/terminology.md

 ###Page
 The page is the logical unit most closely related with the physical layout of data on disk.
 Every page represents a contiguous segment of the database file.
-When an instance of a ChaosDB database is created, an immutable page size must be specified (the default is 32768 bytes).
+When an instance of a Affinity database is created, an immutable page size must be specified (the default is 32768 bytes).
 Every element of information ([PINs](#pin), [indexes](#index) etc.) is stored on one or more pages.
 Because disk io is typically very time consuming,